blackhan-software/avalanche-cli/README.md

 This API can be used to access basic information about the node.

 ```
 info get-blockchain-id                            Given a blockchain's alias, get its ID.
-(See 'avm alias-chain' for mo..
+(See 'avm alias-cha..
 info get-network-id                               Get the ID of the network this node is participating in.
 info get-network-name                             Get the name of the network this node is running on.
 info get-node-id                                  Get the ID of this node.